 All of that flashed through my mind in seconds.
 I replied, "Okay then, I'll talk to you soon," and hung up the phone.

-A Verbal Abuser, Once Set Aside, Doesn’t Hold The Same Power
+Define Yourself So a Verbal Abuser Doesn't Hold The Same Power Over You

 I was able to see the abuse for what it was almost the instant he said it.
 I was able to release the nonsense.
 It did not affect me further than the disappointment I tend to feel when I realize he cannot function within our "relationship" without feeding his urge to put me down.

-Once, he asked me how I was doing at work and I replied, “I love my job!”
+Once not too long ago, he asked me how I was doing at work and I replied, "I love my job!"
 Later, he told me that I was purposely trying to hurt his feelings when I answered that way.
-He said that it hurts him to see me happy.
+Translated, he said that it hurts him to see me happy.

 He wanted me to suffer and go running back to him, I suppose.
 I did suffer; leaving the marriage was bitterly hard.
 But I didn't run back to him.